 There’s no benefit to supplementing histidine since typically there is already enough histidine stored in muscle cells.

-Research on carnosine supplementation indicates that carnosine can’t enter muscle cells in a great amount as it is metabolised prior to reaching the muscles.
+Research on carnosine supplementation indicates that carnosine can’t enter muscle cells in a great amount.
+This is because it is metabolised prior to reaching the muscles.

 While I wouldn’t completely rule out the potential application of carnosine supplementation, there isn’t much promising research at this stage that identifies dosing protocols that appear to be effective.

 Meanwhile, beta-alanine supplementation is the way around this, since it is the rate-limiting factor in carnosine production.
-It has consistently been shown to boost carnosine levels.
+It has consistently been shown to boost carnosine levels in the muscle.

-From an insightful meta-analysis on the subject, “the median effect of beta-alanine supplementation is a 2.85% (−0.37 to 10.49%) improvement in the outcome of an exercise measure when a median total of 179g of β-alanine is supplemented.”
+From an insightful meta-analysis on the subject, “the median effect of beta-alanine supplementation is a 2.85% improvement in the outcome of an exercise measure when a median total of 179g of β-alanine is supplemented (over an average of 42 days).”

-A median improvement of 2.85% is well worth paying attention to when it comes to supplements.
+A median improvement of 2.85% is well worth paying attention.
+Especially for a supplement.
 To consistently provide benefits around that level is rare.
 Athletes are always looking for ways to improve performance, so any improvement is of value.

 Typically, beta-alanine appears to be most beneficial in time-to-exhaustion (TTE) style trials.
 Two cycling TTE trials with total beta-alanine dosages over time equalling 145g and 179g resulted in improvements of 11.8% and 12.1% respectively.
 Seeing multiple studies with results that are that significant is worth paying attention to.